msfjarvis/msfjarvis.dev/content/posts/tips-and-tricks-for-github-actions.md

 Since you can define more than one job in one Actions workflow, you can also leverage that functionality to define more complex requirements for their execution.
 More real world examples!

-LeakCanary has a checks job that runs on each push to the main branch and on each pull request, and they wanted to add back support for snapshot deployment to finally retire Travis CI.
+LeakCanary has a checks job that runs on each push to the main branch and on each pull request, and they wanted to add support for snapshot deployment to finally retire Travis CI.
 To make this happen, I simply added a new job to the same workflow, and made it run only on push events.
-For added safety, I made the deployment job have a dependency on the tests job.
-This ensures that there won't be a snapshot deployment until all tests are passing on main, which is always a good thing.
+For added guarantees, I also made the deployment job have a dependency on the checks job.
+This ensures that there won't be a snapshot deployment until all tests are passing on main.
 The relevant parts of the workflow configuration are here:

 ```yaml
 on: